schlae/pico-dram-tester/firmware/README.md

 #### .pio Files

-Assembler proghrammes are usually written as text files with a .pio extension.
+Assembly programs are usually written as text files with a .pio extension.
 These files are then assembled with the RP2040 SDK or MicroPython.
 In this project the pio files also contain c bindings and wrapper functions for the PIO code.
 The pio files are converted into header files that can be included